Owner: @Thomas Lavaur @David Rusu

 Mantle Transaction

 The features of Nomos are exposed through Mantle Transactions.
 Each transaction can contain zero or more Operations and one Ledger Transaction.
-Mantle Transactions enable users to execute multiple operations atomically.
-The Ledger Transaction serves two purposes: it pays the transaction fee and allows users to issue transfers.
+Mantle Transactions enable users to execute multiple Operations atomically.
+The Ledger Transaction serves two purposes: it can pays the transaction fee and allows users to issue transfers.

 Mantle Operations